-ETSU currently sponsors 17 intercollegiate sports and participates at the NCAA Division I level in all sports (Football is I-AA).
+ETSU currently sponsors 16 intercollegiate sports and participates at the NCAA Division I level in all sports.
 The University is a member of the Southern Conference until June 2005, when ETSU will move to the Atlantic Sun Conference.
-After 2003, men's sports will include: baseball, basketball, cross country, golf, tennis, indoor and outdoor track and field.
+Men's sports include: baseball, basketball, cross country, golf, tennis, and indoor and outdoor track and field.
 Women's sports include: basketball, cross country, golf, soccer, softball, tennis, indoor and outdoor track and field, and volleyball.